reactivesw/DevProc/build_scripts.md

 ```

 ## 4. Apply Application Build Script
-Create an `application_build/Application.gradle` file to include dependencies used in your application.
+Create an `application_build/application_build.gradle` file to include dependencies used in your application.

 When apply Spring boot plugin using command `apply plugin: 'spring-boot'`, there is no need to specify versions for all Spring boot dependencies.
-Such dependencies usually have a name starting with 'spring-boot', for example: `spring-boot-starter-thymeleaf`, `spring-session`, `spring-boot-starter-data-jpa`, and `spring-boot-starter-redis` etc.
+Such dependencies usually have a name starting with 'spring-boot', for example: `spring-boot-starter-thymeleaf` and `spring-session` don't need to specify version.

 A sample application build script is as the following: